-On December 15, 2014, Ambassador Olexander Motsyk met with members of the U.S.-Ukraine Business Council (USUBC) at the Embassy of Ukraine to the U.S.
+On October 22, 2014, the Ambassador of Ukraine to the U.S. Olexander Motsyk met with members of the U.S.-Ukraine Business Council at the Washington Offices of Cargill, the largest agricultural corporation in the world.

-More than 20 representatives of the U.S. companies that play a leading role on the Ukrainian market, particularly in creating jobs and paying taxes to the state budget, participated in the meeting, including: Cargill, Dentons, SC Johnson, John Deere, Miratech, Monsanto, Philip Morris International, Westinghouse, CNH International and others.
-Also, representatives of the U.S. Government, including the USTR, were in attendance.
+The event was attended by representatives of more than 30 American companies that play a leading role in the Ukrainian market, particularly in creating jobs and paying taxes to the state, including Cargill, DuPont, SC Johnson, John Deere, Boeing, Monsanto, ExxonMobil, Chevron, Philip Morris International and others.

 Special attention was focused on the necessary efforts to halt Russian aggression against Ukraine, spur the early recovery of the Ukrainian economy, diversify the country's exports, and increase American investment in Ukraine.
 Leading American companies have expressed willingness not only to continue implementing their current investment projects, but also to pursue the possibility of expanding cooperation with domestic enterprises, particularly in the areas of energy, agriculture, information technology, aerospace, engineering and defense.